smimram/latool/README.md

-# flatex
+# flatex -- Flatten \input in LaTeX files.

-Expand includes in LaTeX files.
+This program replace `\input` commands in LaTeX files by their content.
+This is a rewriting of [flatex](https://www.ctan.org/pkg/flatex) in OCaml.